 For many years, there has been a stranglehold of the “Profits over People” mentality in business.
-Senior executives care about top-line revenue, market share, the stock price, bottom-line profits, and even their competitors, more than their people.
+Senior executives care about top-line revenue, product and labor costs, market share, the stock price, bottom-line profits, and even their competitors, more than their people.
 Listening to the sweet cha-ching sound of profits, these bad bosses do not hear their grumbling employees and complaining customers many hierarchical rungs below.
 Even if bosses could hear, they would wear noise-canceling headphones, oblivious to the employees’ concerns and customer complaints.
 And “Profits over People” bad bosses would demand “My way or the highway” to the employees.
 Bad bosses didn’t care much about employees and employees could care less about their bosses or customers.

 Today, instead of focusing on “Profits over People”, envision “People First” as the solid foundation for everlasting business success.
 One caveat is “Employees First”.
 Managers will always see people as “employees”.
 Despite preaching “Employees First”, senior leaders would always have the rank and file employees “first”, on the bottom of the ladder, well below the leaders.